rebepoi/Twitch-Discord-Bot/README.md

 ```

 Use in Discord: send `!ai <your message>`.

+### Images with !ai (vision-capable models)
+- Some models (e.g., `x-ai/grok-4-fast:free`) accept images.
+- Attach 1–3 images to your message and use `!ai <prompt>`.
+- The bot will include attachment URLs in the AI request automatically.
 Congratulations!
 You have successfully setup the bot.
 If there are any errors please send me a dm on Discord
 rebepoi